base/base/docs/specs/governance/governor.md

 #### `proposalDeadline`

-Returns the timestamp for when voting on a proposal ends.
+Returns the block number for when voting on a proposal ends.

 ```solidity
 function proposalDeadline(uint256 _proposalId) external view returns (uint256);